Bold Point: History

 Bold Point is located in the Watchemoket area of East Providence.
 The Wampanoags used the shallow water by Bold Point as a ford across the Seekonk River.

 India Point, on the other side of the river, was Providence's first port, which remained active from 1680 until the Great Depression in the early 20th century.
 Its success was in part due to the large trading businesses of John Brown and his partner, John Francis, who set up in Providence in 1787.
-Brown built a bridge between India Point and Watchemoket in 1793, while the latter was still part of Rehoboth, Massachusetts.
+Brown built the first Washington Bridge between India Point and Watchemoket in 1793, while the latter was still part of Rehoboth, Massachusetts.

 Bold Point was home to maritime businesses including Providence Dry Dock and Marine Railway Co., which operated two patent slips and the first floating dry dock in Narragansett Bay.
 According to The Providence Journal, from 1884 to 1919, it functioned as "the main ship repair facility in Providence."
 The 33 acre body of water between Bold Point and India Point, Green Jacket Shoal, is now Rhode Island's largest ship graveyard, largely due to the businesses on Bold Point.